calendarlab/webcalendarlab/README.md

     5. a event invited
     6. notification

- Now, we are refactoring it by working with vue.js and React
+ Now, we are refactoring it by working with vue.js